rng70/rng70/README.md

 <!-- About me start -->
 ## A Glimpse of Me

-Hey, I’m Tanin, CS grad from Bangladesh University of Engineering and Technology(**BUET**).
+Hey, I’m Tanin, a CS grad from Bangladesh University of Engineering and Technology(**BUET**).
 I am a __Secure Software developer__ at __OpenRefactory__, with a focus on __Open Source Software Supply Chain Security__. </br></br>
-As a security researcher, everyday my focus is improving the open source software security and I truely believe that breaking things in an appropriate way is essential for making it unbreakable.
-Currently though my main focus is open source software security but I am looking to more collaboration on **OpenSource** developements in near future. </br></br>
+As a security researcher, my daily focus is improving the open-source software security and I truly believe that breaking things in an appropriate way is essential for making them unbreakable.
+Although my primary focus is currently on open-source software security, I am looking forward to collaboration on **Open-Source** developements in the near future.</br></br>
-I am very passionate about Networking and Reverse Engineering, Malware Analysis and Kernel & Web development and very fond of CTFs and very low-level stuffs like Firware and Dirvers.
+I am very passionate about Networking, Reverse Engineering, Malware Analysis, Kernel and Web development I am particularly fond of CTFs and low-level topics like Firmware and Drivers.

-I also write code for the web but it is only my hobby.</br>
+I also write code for the web, but it is only a hobby.</br>

-I also develop desktop applications and soon I will release my first desktop application for easy **JSON and Database Navigation** written in Rust.
+Additionally, I develop desktop applications, and I will soon release my first desktop application for easy **JSON and Database Navigation**, written in Rust.

-Now I am learning **Advanced Data Structures and Algorithms**, **Kernel Debugging**, **Linux Driver Development** and a little bit of **Tauri**.
+Right now, I am learning **Advanced Data Structures and Algorithms**, **Kernel Debugging**, **Linux Driver Development** and exploring **Tauri**.

 <!-- About me end -->
 ## Interest